 This blog has been updated to reflect the most recent information from the World Wide Web Consortium (W3C).

-Below is our summary of the proposed WCAG 2.2 success criteria, plus a checklist for website owners who want to get prepared to meet them.
+Below is our summary of the WCAG 2.2 success criteria, plus a checklist for website owners who want to work toward meeting them.

 WCAG 2.1 vs. WCAG 2.2: What’s New?

-The new WCAG 2.2 success criteria focus on accessibility for web users with low vision, cognitive and learning disabilities, and motor disabilities, including support for the use of touch-screen devices.
+The new WCAG 2.2 success criteria focus on accessibility for web users with low vision, cognitive and learning disabilities, and motor disabilities, including access on touch-screen devices.

 How WCAG 2.2 relates to prior WCAG versions

 As with WCAG 1.0, 2.0, and 2.1, WCAG 2.2 builds on previous versions.
 So, while WCAG 2.1 contains 78 success criteria, WCAG 2.2 contains 86—77 from 2.1 (removing the one that is now considered obsolete) plus nine new success criteria.

 Also, like previous versions, WCAG 2.2 breaks down testable success criteria into three levels: A, AA, and AAA.
 Meeting a conformance level includes meeting the criteria from the lower levels, so if your website and other digital properties conform to WCAG 2.2.
 AA, they conform to WCAG 2.2 A as well.

 Level A success criteria create a minimum conformance level for accessibility.
 However, nearly all global accessibility laws, such as Section 508 of the Rehabilitation Act of 1973 in the US, EN 301 549 in Europe, and the AODA in Ontario, Canada, require Level AA conformance which requires Level A and AA be met.
 Level AAA provides for more advanced accessibility measures, but these are not required by current laws.

 The vast majority of website owners should focus on Level A and AA—the globally accepted and recommended tier of accessibility.
-WCAG 2.2 AA conformance can help you meet current best practices for improved accessibility for people with disabilities as well as legal compliance.
+WCAG 2.2 AA conformance can help you meet current best practices for improved accessibility for people with disabilities as well as legal compliance obligations.